 In case of a merger of one or more Sub-Fund(s) where, as a result, the Company ceases to exist, the merger shall be decided by a meeting of Shareholders for which no quorum is required and that may decide with a simple majority of votes cast.
 In addition the provisions on mergers of UCITS set forth in the 2010 Law and any implementing regulation (relating in particular to the notification to the Shareholders concerned) shall apply.

-23. DOCUMENTS AVAILABLE FOR INSPECTION, QUERIES AND COMPLAINTS i) The Articles of Incorporation;
+22. DOCUMENTS AVAILABLE FOR INSPECTION, QUERIES AND COMPLAINTS

-23.1.
+22.1.
 Documents available for inspection

 The following documents are available for inspection by Shareholders during usual business hours on any Business Day at the registered office of the Company.